 Q. I’ve heard that funding Obamacare requires a huge tax on real estate transactions.
 Does that mean that when I sell my house I’m going to get stuck with a big tax bill to pay for everyone else’s healthcare?

-A: Not unless you’re very wealthy.
-If your income is under $250,000 for married couples filing jointly, or $200,000 for individual filers, you are not subject to the ACA real estate tax.
+A: Not unless you’re quite wealthy.
+If your income is under $250,000 for married couples filing jointly, or $200,000 for individual filers, you are not subject to the ACA’s Net Investment Income Tax (NIIT).
 Although those income thresholds are not indexed for inflation, they still exempt nearly all Americans from this tax, regardless of whether they sell a home.
 (A household income of $250,000 would put you in the top 7% of all households in the U.S.)

 The first $250,000 (for an individual; $500,000 for married couples filing jointly) in profit on the sale of a primary residence is excluded from the tax.
 But if a vacation or investment property is sold, all profits are subject to the tax.
 Keep in mind, however, that profit is not the same thing as sale price.
 The tax only applies to profits from the sale.